Eight dead in suspected terrorist truck attack on Manhattan bike path

-NEW YORK (Reuters) - A driver in a rented pickup truck mowed down pedestrians and cyclists on a bike path alongside the Hudson River in New York City on Tuesday, killing eight people and injuring about a dozen others in what authorities said was an act of terrorism.
+NEW YORK (Reuters) - A man driving a rented pickup truck mowed down pedestrians and cyclists on a bike path alongside the Hudson River in New York City on Tuesday, killing eight people and injuring about a dozen others in what authorities said was an act of terrorism.

+The 29-year-old suspect was shot by police in the abdomen and arrested after he crashed the truck into a school bus and fled his vehicle, authorities said.

+CNN and The New York Times, each citing law enforcement sources, reported that investigators found a note left by the suspect claiming he carried out the attack in the name of the Islamic State militant group.

+A U.S. law enforcement source told Reuters the suspect was an Uzbekistan-born immigrant.

-It was the greatest loss of life from a suspected terrorist attack in New York since suicide hijackers crashed jetliners into the Twin Towers of the World Trade Center in lower Manhattan on Sept.
+The incident marked the greatest loss of life from a suspected terrorist attack in New York since suicide hijackers crashed jetliners into the Twin Towers of the World Trade Center in lower Manhattan on Sept.
 11, 2001, killing more than 2,600 people.

-Tuesday’s assault, on the far west side of lower Manhattan not far from the site of the World Trade Center, was reminiscent of several deadly vehicle attacks in Europe during the past 15 months.
+Tuesday’s assault, on the far west side of lower Manhattan a few blocks from the site of the World Trade Center, was reminiscent of several deadly vehicle attacks in Europe during the past 15 months.

-(To view a graphic on where the New York truck attack happened, click tmsnrt.rs/2z3aqZv)

-The 29-year-old suspect in Tuesday’s attack was shot in the abdomen by police and taken into custody after he crashed the truck into a school bus and fled his vehicle, New York City Police Commissioner James O‘Neill told a news conference.
+“This was an act of terror, and a particularly cowardly act of terror, aimed at innocent civilians, aimed at people going about their lives who had no idea what was about to hit them,” Mayor Bill de Blasio told a news conference following the attack.

-Mayor Bill de Blasio called the attack a “cowardly act of terrorism.”
-A spokesperson for the U.S. Department of Homeland Security called the incident an “apparent act of terrorism.”
+A spokesperson for the U.S. Department of Homeland Security similarly called the incident an “apparent act of terrorism.”

-O‘Neill said police were declining to publicly identify the driver.
-A source familiar with the investigation identified him as Sayfullo Saipov.

-The source would not confirm a CNN report that police believe the suspect is from Uzbekistan and entered the United States in 2010.

 Governor Andrew Cuomo said the suspect appeared to have acted alone.